DefectiveCube/knapsack-solver/README.md

 __Note__ leiningen is smart about dependencies and will download them when they are needed (usually the first run).
 This will delay actions, but should be a one-time operation.

+The lein clr plugin is used to automate building with ClojureCLR (https://github.com/kumarshantanu/lein-clr)

 From the application directory you can run several commands

 `lein clr compile` will compile the project